Experimental realisation of the topological Haldane model

 Extending our work to interacting systems requires sufficiently low heating.
 We investigate this with a repulsively interacting spin-mixture in the honeycomb lattice previously used for studying the fermionic Mott insulator \cite{Uehlinger2013}.
-We measure the entropy in the Mott insulating regime by loading into the lattice and reverting the loading procedure (Methods).
+We measure the entropy in the Mott insulating regime by loading into the lattice and reverting the loading procedure (see Methods and Extended Data Figure 3).
 The entropy increase is only $25\%$ larger than without modulation.
 This opens the possibility of studying topological models with interactions \cite{Varney2010} in a controlled and tunable way.
 For example, lattice modulation could be used to create topological flat bands, which have been suggested to give rise to interaction-induced fractional Chern-insulators \cite{Neupert2011, Grushin2014}.
-Furthermore, our approach of periodically modulating the system can be directly extended to engineer Hamiltonians with spin-dependent tunnelling amplitudes and phases.
-This can be achieved by modulating a magnetic field gradient, which leads to spin-dependent modulation amplitudes owing to the differential Zeeman shift.
-For example, time-reversal symmetric topological Hamiltonians, such as the Kane-Mele model \cite{Kane2005}, can be implemented by simultaneously modulating the lattice and magnetic field gradient.
+Furthermore, our approach of periodically modulating the system can be directly extended to engineer Hamiltonians with spin-dependent tunnelling amplitudes and phases (Methods).
+This can be achieved by modulating a magnetic field gradient, which leads to spin-dependent oscillating forces owing to the differential Zeeman shift.
+For example, time-reversal symmetric topological Hamiltonians, such as the Kane-Mele model \cite{Kane2005}, can be implemented by simultaneously modulating the lattice on one axis and a magnetic field gradient on the other.

+\textbf{Acknowledgements} We would like to thank Hideo Aoki for pointing out their proposal in the context of optical lattices and Nigel Cooper, Sebastian Huber, Leticia Tarruell, Lei Wang and Alessandro Zenesini for insightful discussions.
+We acknowledge SNF, NCCR-QSIT and SQMS (ERC advanced grant) for funding.

+\textbf{Author Contributions} The data were measured by G.J., M.M., R.D. and D.G. and analysed by G.J., M.M., R.D., T.U. and D.G.
+The theoretical framework was developed by G.J. and M.L.
+All work was supervised by T.E.
+All authors contributed to planning the experiment, discussions and the preparation of the manuscript.

+\textbf{Author Information} The authors declare no competing financial interests.
+Correspondence and requests for materials should be addressed to T.E. (esslinger@phys.ethz.ch).